telerik/xaml-docs/controls/radtreelistview/features/scrolling.md

 __RadTreeListView__ provides several scrolling options that can be used to adjust the scrolling experience of the control.

 As RadTreeListView inherits the __RadGridView__ control, it shares most of its features, including the scrolling mechanism.
-You can see the avilable features in the RadGridView's [Scrolling]({%slug gridview-scrolling%}) article.
+You can see the available features in the RadGridView's [Scrolling]({%slug gridview-scrolling%}) article.